strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 Now you can apply the updated Kafka custom resource and check if the broker are scaled down or not.

 You check the logs using this command:
 ```sh
 kubect logs kubectl logs strimzi-cluster-operator-56fb857f7c-9hq6l -n myproject
 ```

-Since we didn't move the replicas from the broker to be removed, you can see these errors in the logs
+Since we didn't move the replicas from the broker to be removed, the scale down will fail and you will be able see these errors in the logs
 ```shell
 2023-11-30 11:08:12 WARN  AbstractOperator:557 - Reconciliation #150(watch) Kafka(myproject/my-cluster): Failed to reconcile
 io.strimzi.operator.common.model.InvalidResourceException: Cannot scale down brokers [3] because brokers [3] are not empty